Chrysler recalls 127,350 Dodge Chargers, Chrysler 300s

 The problem first surfaced in testing of a vehicle used as a police car in Michigan, and Chrysler then checked for the same issue with consumer-driven cars, the filing said.

-The maker of the affected system is Yazaki North America based in Canton, Michigan, near Detroit, Chrysler said.
-Earlier, the company had erroneously told federal regulators the supplier was Global Automotive Systems, which is part of Dura Automotive Systems.
+The maker of the affected system is Global Automotive Systems, which is part of Dura Automotive Systems based in Rochester Hills, Michigan, near Detroit, the filing said.

 The recall affects an estimated 119,072 cars in the United States and 8,274 in Canada.